pulumi/docs/content/docs/reference/pkg/azure-nextgen/storagesync/cloudendpoint.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const cloudEndpoint = new azure_nextgen.storagesync.CloudEndpoint("cloudEndpoint", {
+const cloudEndpoint = new azure_nextgen.storagesync.latest.CloudEndpoint("cloudEndpoint", {
     azureFileShareName: "cvcloud-afscv-0719-058-a94a1354-a1fd-4e9a-9a50-919fad8c4ba4",
     cloudEndpointName: "SampleCloudEndpoint_1",
     friendlyName: "ankushbsubscriptionmgmtmab",